matthsc/gigaset-elements-api/README.md

 # Acknowledgements

-This library would not be possible without the awsome work of https://github.com/ycardon/gigaset-elements-proxy.
+This library would not be possible without the awsome work of https://github.com/ycardon/gigaset-elements-proxy and https://github.com/dynasticorpheus/gigasetelements-ha.

 Hardware sponsors: